neelsmith/kanones/nb.md

 Data in the build space can be organized as follows.

-### A.  Lexica and inflection rules for an orthography
+### A.  Lexica and inflection rules for a corpus

-Builds are specific to an orthography.
+Builds are specific to a corpus, with a specified orthography.
 Directory tree looks like this for data dynamically supplied at compile time:

     build dir/
       corpus dir/